SmithWillSuffice/ohanga-pai/content/blog/138_user_re.md

 <span id=fn3 style="font-weight: bold; margin-left: -20px">(3)&nbsp;&nbsp;&nbsp;</span>It is not quixotic to tell you all
 to stop calling it "AI".
 It is not intelligent by our common understandings.
 It the Syence n3rds define _intelligence- in purely behavioural input--output terms, then good luck to them.
-IT is not my definition.
+It is not my definition.
 In public discourse definitions matter.
 A whole lot of human lives are wasted by people arguing using poor or incomplete understanding of the other guy’s point-of-view.
 I would even say whole wars have been